briangor/briangor/README.md

 <!-- ### Bonjour! 👋 -->
 ### Bio:

-- 🔭 I’m currently working on web applications with Java and Angular
+- 🔭 I’m currently working on UI/UX and React Applications
-- 🌱 I'm learning React, Python for ML and the cloud (AWS)
+- 🌱 I'm learning cloud architecture (AWS), and the React ecosystem
 - 👯 I’m looking to collaborate on open souce projects
 - 💬 Ask me about Java, AI and Cars😄
-- 📫 How to reach me: Twitter, Mail
+- 📫 How to reach me: Twitter, Email
 - ⚡ Fun fact: Apples🍎 are my favorite😎

 ### Languages and Tools: